colton-gabertan/NSACodeBreaker2021/README.md

 ### byrd.frank's login ID
 <img src="https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/loginID.jpg">

 In conclusion, we have been able to narrow the incident down to which employee engaged with the malicious URI, as well as the machine on OOPS's network that had been compromised.
-With this, we can move onto the next task, investigating the identified malicious traffic.
+With this, we can move onto the next task, investigating the identified malicious traffic and the actions of the employee.

 [Subnet associated with OOPS]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/oops_subnet.txt
 [Network Proxy Logs from Bluecoat server]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/proxy.log